By William Hill

 Jumping an obstacle on the diagonal is a lot easier than it sounds.
 Doing it with 40 runners (in years past, more) where the course then runs perpendicular to a fence is truly daunting, however, with horses continuing to regularly fall at it.

-A riderless Paddy’s Return caused similar chaos on both circuits of Aintree in 2001.
 It took until 2015 for the Canal Turn to be bypassed during the Grand National when vets gave lengthy treatment to the previous year’s runner-up Balthazar King, who injured ribs when taking a tumble.

-As one of only two fences – alongside the water jump that follows it – that are only taken once on the Aintree Grand National jumps course, The Chair is the tallest and broadest obstacle for horses to negotiate.
+What is the highest jump in the Grand National?
+Well, as one of only two fences – alongside the water jump that follows it – that are only taken once on the Aintree Grand National jumps course, The Chair is the tallest and broadest obstacle for horses to negotiate.

 With no equine fatalities since 1979, both riders and their mounts clearly give this 5ft 2in fence beyond a 6ft wide and 2ft 6in deep ditch the respect it deserves.
 The death of jockey Joe Wynne in 1862 was the reason for the introduction of this take-off side ditch.